ldoocy/project_template/README.md

 ![wall repulsion](images/repulsiveWall.png)

-Here, both constants C and W are held constant as personality type does not affect behavior towards wall avoidance.
+Here, both C and W are held constant as personality type does not affect behavior towards wall avoidance.

 The social force model accounts for changes in desired velocities, movements, and personal preferences, with a catch all team identified by fluctuations.
-We propose that personality type plays a significant role in movement preferences that can be more accurateley accounted for outside of a general fluctuation term.
+We propose that personality type plays a significant role in movement preferences that can be more accurately accounted for outside of a general fluctuation term.
 Personality type will affect individual agents' desired velocity and personal space preferences.

 The social force model describes desired velocity as chosen from a random distribution.
 While it is true that a crowd of people will have desired velocities chosen from some distribution, we suggest that it is, in fact, related to the individual's personality.